subedi-aarav/subedi-aarav/README.md

 - 👋 Hi, I’m @subedi-aarav
-- 👀 I’m interested in programming
+- 👀 interested in programming
-- 🌱 I’m currently learning python
+- 🌱 currently learning AI
-- 💞️
+- 💞️ Learn more about me from aaravsubedi.com.np
-- 📫
+- 📫 see u around ...

 <!---
 subedi-aarav/subedi-aarav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.